MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

     * Lowest cold.
     * Intended as an archive drive.
 * Only SSD instance types can be used as the root volume of an EC2 instance.
-* EBS volumes can be encrypted.
-When encrypted:
-  * Data is encrypted at rest.
-  * Data is encrypted in-flight.
-  * Associated snapshots are encrypted.
-  * Minimal latency is introduced.
-  * All encrypting/decrypting is handled by AWS, there is no noticable difference from the OS's perspective.
-  * AES-256 is used and utilised keys from KMS (Key Management Service).
 * Although it is not natively managed by AWS, it is possible to set up a RAID configuration using EBS volumes if the OS of the instance supports it.
   * In partiticular, AWS suggests using RAID 0 or RAID 1 only.
     * RAID 0: Increased throughput.
 Spread files across two volumes to leverage the IOPS of both drives and increase the total volume size available.
     * RAID 1: Increased fault-tolerance.
 Mirror files across both drives.
 No increase in performance, but no loss of data if one volume fails.
 * When an EC2 instance is created, this implicitly creates a "root" EBS volume which houses the OS/system files to boot with.
-  * When the EC2 instance is terminated, the toot EBS volume is also terminated.
+  * By default, when the EC2 instance is terminated, the root EBS volume is also terminated.
+    * The *Deletion On Termination* flag can be disabled for root volumes if desired.

+#### EBS Encryption
+* EBS volumes can be encrypted at creation.
+When encrypted:
+  * Data is encrypted at rest.
+  * Data is encrypted in-flight.
+  * Associated snapshots are encrypted.
+  * Minimal latency is introduced.
+  * All encrypting/decrypting is handled by AWS, there is no noticable difference from the OS's perspective.
+  * AES-256 is used and utilised keys from KMS (Key Management Service).
+* Encrypted volumes introduce some latency to operations, but it is negligible in most circumstances.
+* It is possible for EBS volumes to not be encrypted.
+* To migrate an encrypted EBS volume to an encrypted one, we must utilise snapshots:
+  1. Create a snapshot of the unencrypted volume (the snapshot will also be unencrypted)
+  2. Encrypt the snapshot using the `copy` command
+  3. Launch a new EBS volume using the encrypted snapshot (as the snapshot is encrypted, the volume will also be encrypted)

 ### Local EC2 Instance Store
 * Another way to attach storage to an EC2 instance is with a Local EC2 Instance Store.
 * These are drives physically connected to the instance rather than being a virtual network drive.
-* The primary advantage of this sotrage type is that it is much faster (Higher IOPS).
+* The primary advantage of this storage type is that it is much faster (Higher IOPS).
   * The specific specs are dependant on which specific instance size is selected.
 * The main disadvantage is that data on these drives is not persistent after the EC2 instance is stopped.
   * It is therefore best suited for hosting caches/buffers rather than being a long-term storage solution.